7 Tips to Prep Your House for Vacation

 - Mow your lawn and trim hedges

-If you’re gone for 3 days or more, take a vacation from your electric bill by dialing back your energy usage.
+If you’re gone for three or more days, take a vacation from your electric bill by dialing back your energy usage.

 - Unplug small electronics, especially chargers, which continually draw electricity and can increase your electric bill.

 - While you won’t be using any of the lights in your home while you are gone, you will want to have them on periodically to keep burglars at bay.
 This can be done in an energy-efficient manner by placing your lights on a timer.
 Even when you return home, this can help ensure lights are turned off when not in use.

 - Put the water heater on vacation mode if it has that option, so it operates more efficiently and gets a well-deserved break (like you!)

 6. Adjust your thermostat to reduce energy costs.

 While preparing house for vacation in the summer, be sure to raise the temperature on your thermostat or lower it if you are going away in the winter.
 This will allow your HVAC system to rest while you are gone and ensures minimal energy costs.
 Remember to keep your home's temperature comfortable if you leave pets behind.

 If you frequently travel, investing in a smart thermostat offers maximum savings and optimal comfort.
 Smart thermostats can learn your daily routine to reduce utility bills.
 Many are also compatible with apps, such as the Trane Home App, that allow you to operate your thermostat while on the go.
 This means you can turn your AC off while you are gone for three weeks but turn it on hours beforehand to arrive at a comfortable, cool atmosphere.
 Despite this, it remains a useful tool all year long for keeping tabs on your energy usage and reducing your household’s carbon footprint.
 Many can integrate with other smart home hubs like Amazon Alexa™ and Google Home™ to further connectivity throughout the home.